18F/pclob/_posts/public-forum-panelist-2019-01-30.md

 FOR RELEASE
 January 30, 2019

-PRIVACY AND CIVIL LIBERTIES OVERSIGHT BOARD ANNOUNCES PANELISTS FOR UPCOMING PUBLIC FORUM
+**PRIVACY AND CIVIL LIBERTIES OVERSIGHT BOARD ANNOUNCES PANELISTS FOR UPCOMING PUBLIC FORUM**

 February 8th Forum to Examine Emerging Issues in
 Countering Terrorism and Protecting Civil Liberties

-WASHINGTON, DC—The Privacy and Civil Liberties Oversight Board has announced participants for its February 8, 2019 public forum, the first to be held by the Board since regaining a quorum late last year.
+**WASHINGTON, DC**—The Privacy and Civil Liberties Oversight Board has announced participants for its February 8, 2019 public forum, the first to be held by the Board since regaining a quorum late last year.